aselker/gameboy-sound-chip/README.md

 The GameBoy sound chip exists to synthesize simple sounds for music and sound effects.
 It tries to do work so the CPU doesn't have to, since the CPU is fairly slow and might not have time.
 (Today, "sound cards" are mostly just DACs, because modern CPUs can spare the time to generate sounds in software.)

+#### Sound Channels

-Sounds are created by four *channels*: two square wave channels, one noise channel, and one arbitrary wave channel.
+Sounds are created by four *channels*, mixed together and played in stereo:
+- A square wave channel that perform frequency sweeps,
+- A second square wave channel that can only play a constant frequency,
+- A noise channel, and
+- An arbitrary wave channel.

 The four channels are mixed together and played in stereo.
 Each channel has only four bits, but because they have individual volume controls, some subtlety and dynamic range is possible.

+#### Specific Channel Behaviors

 Each channel has its volume control, and a "length counter" which can shut the channel off after some amount of time.
 The square wave and noise channels also have "volume envelopes", which can continuously vary the volume of the channel.